-But isn’t low-tech handwashing just as effective as a high-tech dishwasher?
+But is low-tech handwashing just as effective as a high-tech dishwasher?
 All things considered, the answer might surprise you.

 To kill the germs and bacteria on dirty dishes, water must reach a scalding 140° F, according to Kelly Reynolds, Ph.D., an associate professor of environmental health sciences at the University of Arizona.
-But if you set your home water heater to that temperature, you’ll put family members at risk of scalding when using hot water in tubs, showers, and sinks.
+But here’s the problem: If you set your home water heater to that temperature, you’ll put family members at risk of scalding when using hot water in tubs, showers, and sinks.

 Most home water heaters are set to 120°F to avoid scalding, which means getting the water hot enough from the tap for hand washing dishes is all but impossible.
 And even if you could, 140° F is much hotter than your hands could stand for the minimum required 2-minutes those dishes would need to be exposed to that high temperature.
-But a dishwasher?
-No problem.

-The advantage of a dishwasher with a booster heater is that you can turn down your water heater thermostat, significantly reducing household water heating costs.
-Resetting your water heater to 120°F will provide adequate hot water for your household needs.
+The advantage of a dishwasher with a booster heater is that you are assured 140–145°F in the dishwasher, but at the same time you can turn down your water heater thermostat to 120°F, which will significantly reduce your household water heating costs.

 That’s because according to the U.S. Energy Department, a federal standard kicked in for dishwashers requiring a 20-percent reduction in the amount of water it uses.
 If yours is a highly efficient Energy Star-certified dishwasher, it uses less than 4.25 gallons of water per cycle.